Anxiety & Overthinking Therapy

 Therapy can help you quiet the internal noise, understand the roots of your anxiety, and build real tools to move through life with more ease.

 We’ll work together to untangle the thoughts and patterns keeping you stuck.
-Anxiety isn’t just in your head—it’s in your body, your relationships, and your story.
+Anxiety isn’t just in your head.
+It’s in your body, your relationships, and your story.

 You’ll start to learn things like: